Cambridge Rindge and Latin School

-The Cambridge Rindge and Latin School, also known as CRLS or "Rindge," is a public high school in Cambridge, Massachusetts, United States.
+The Cambridge Rindge and Latin School (also known as "CRLS" or "Rindge") is a public high school in Cambridge, Massachusetts, United States.
 It is a part of the Cambridge Public School District.
-In 1977, two separate schools, the Rindge Technical School and Cambridge High and Latin School, merged to form the Cambridge Rindge and Latin School.
-The newly built high school at the time increased its capacity to more than 2,000 students from all four grades.
+In 1977, two separate schools, Rindge Technical School and Cambridge High and Latin School, merged to form the Cambridge Rindge and Latin School.
+The newly built high school at the time increased its capacity to more than 2,000 students in all four grades.